dorasanti/Pneumonia-Detection-Using-Machine-Learning/README.md

 # Pneumonia-Detection-Using-Machine-Learning
 This repository contains the "Pneumonia Detection" project which was created in July of 2022.
-This machine learning program uses a kaggle dataset of 2,000 images in order to create a binary classification model which can detect if a patient has pneumonia/covid by analyzing the x-ray image of the patient's lungs.
+This machine learning program uses a kaggle dataset of over 5,000 images in order to create a binary classification model which can detect if a patient has pneumonia/covid by analyzing the x-ray image of the patient's lungs.

 Group Members:</br>